datacite/tasks/product_specifications/12_xfomv_e/readme.md

 ## Feature Flag

-This feature is implemented behind `orcid-claiming` feature flag and disabled by default.
+This feature is implemented behind `inactive-workflow` feature flag and disabled by default.
 Once we've confirmed the feature is deemed stable, we remove the feature flag to publish the feature as GA.

 ## Non Functional Requirements

-- [ ] As a logged user, I would like to have a near-instantaneous response on the success of my claiming or unclaiming actions.
-- [ ] As a logged user, I would like that the "Updating Claim" status had a lifespan of the order of minutes, so I can continue working without worrying about the state of the Claim.
+- [ ] As a datacite service user, I would like to have access to documentation that explain the inactive workflow process, so I know what's happening
-- [ ] As a user, I would like the UI to claim DOIs follow the default Commons style and usability elements.